git-tfs/git-tfs/doc/commands/pull.md

                                    messages
                                    Use this when you're exporting from TFS and don't need to put data back into TFS.
+      -A, --authors=VALUE        Path to an Authors file to map TFS users to Git users (will be kept in cache and used for all the following commands)
+          --all, --fetch-all     Fetch TFS changesets of all the initialized tfs remotes
+          --parents              Fetch TFS changesets of the parent(s) initialized tfs remotes
+      -l, --with-labels, --fetch-labels
+                                  Fetch the labels also when fetching TFS changesets
+      -b, --bare-branch=VALUE    The name of the branch on which the fetch will be done for a bare repository
+          --force                Force fetch of tfs changesets when there is ahead commits (ahead commits will be lost!)
+      -x, --export               Export metadata
+          --export-work-item-mapping=VALUE
+                                  Path to Work-items mapping export file
+          --branches=VALUE       Strategy to manage branches:
+                                  * auto:(default) Manage the encountered merged
+                                  changesets and initialize only the merged
+                                  branches
+                                  * none: Ignore branches and merge changesets, fetching only the cloned tfs path
+                                  * all: Manage merged changesets and initialize all the branches during the clone --batch-size=VALUE     Size of the batch of tfs changesets fetched (-1 for all in one batch) -c, --changeset, --from=VALUE
+                                  The changeset to clone from (must be a number) -t, --up-to, --to=VALUE    up-to changeset # (optional, -1 for up to maximum, must be a number, not prefixed with 'C') --ignore-branches-regex=VALUE
+                                  Don't initialize branches that match given regex --ignore-not-init-branches
+                                  Ignore not-initialized branches
+          --ignore-restricted-changesets
+                                  Ignore restricted changesets
-      -u, --username=VALUE       TFS username
+          --ignore-regex=VALUE   A regex of files to ignore --except-regex=VALUE   A regex of exceptions to '--ignore-regex' -u, --username=VALUE       TFS username
       -p, --password=VALUE       TFS password
       -r, --rebase               rebase your modifications on tfs changes